-- 8. TWU Local 250-A recognizes the SFMTA's right to establish and/or revise performance levels, standards or norms notwithstanding the existence of prior performance levels, norms or standards.
-Such standards, developed by usual work measurement procedures, may be used to determine acceptable performance levels, prepare work schedules, and to measure the performance of each employee or group of employees.
-The SFMTA recognizes TWU Local 250-A's or the employee's right to grieve the effect of and implementation of the revised performance levels, norms, or standards.

 - 8. The SFMTA has the right to exercise all management prerogatives, including but not limited to the right to:

 - a. fix operating and personnel schedules;

 - b. implement layoffs;

 - c. determine work loads;

-- d. arrange transfers:
+- d. arrange transfers;

 - e. assign personnel; and

 - f. issue any other directive intended to carry out its managerial responsibility to operate the transit system safely, efficiently, and economically.

-- 8a.
-All matters pertaining to the management of operations, including the type and kind of service to be rendered to the public and the equipment used, the maintenance of discipline and efficiency, the hiring, promotion and transfer of employees, and their discharge or discipline for proper cause, are the prerogatives of the SFMTA, subject to such limitations as are set forth elsewhere in this Agreement, in the Meyers-Milias-Brown Act, San Francisco Charter, Civil Service Rules, the San Francisco Administrative Code and other applicable laws and regulations
+- 9. All matters pertaining to the management of operations, including the type and kind of service to be rendered to the public and the equipment used, the maintenance of discipline and efficiency, the hiring, promotion and transfer of employees, and their discharge or discipline for proper cause, are the prerogatives of the SFMTA, subject to such limitations as are set forth elsewhere in this Agreement, in the Meyers-Milias-Brown Act, San Francisco Charter, Civil Service Rules, the San Francisco Administrative Code and other applicable laws and regulations.